martin2844/gatsby-blog-auth/README.md

 This blog features:

 * Gatsby Image
-* Markdown posts, you own all your content.
+* Markdown posts, you own all your content
+* Pagination for blog posts
+* Blog posts thumbs
 * Tag and Category navigation
 * Breadcrumbs
 * Post comments